Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: A spreading algorithm

-\end{remark} As a result, the order between two identifiers $Id_u$ and $Id_v$ is the order induced by the first letter which differs in $\alpha(Id_u)$ and $\alpha(Id_v)$.
-This property is key to our algorithm, in which the spreading of identifiers progresses bitwise and comparisons occur consistently.
+As a result, the order between two identifiers $Id_u$ and $Id_v$ is the order induced by the first letter which differs in $\alpha(Id_u)$ and $\alpha(Id_v)$.
+This property is key to our algorithm, in which the spreading of identifiers progresses bitwise based on prefix comparisons.